 The first floor is home to five bedrooms, each with its own bath or shower room.
 All bathrooms have been thoughtfully conceived to incorporate Crosswater brassware and are clad in differing Mandarin Stone tiles.
 The vast principal bedroom suite is positioned in the centre of the plan within the house’s primary range.
 The room is dual aspect and has a remarkable plaster ceiling in the Jacobean style.
 The strapwork and pendant design is based on a fragment of original plasterwork found in the former home of Henry VIII’s mother, Elizabeth of York (see history).
 Sleeping quarters are currently set in the southern part of the room to maximise the very best light, with a seating area in the centre and a freestanding burnished bateau bathtub placed in the canted bay at the opposite end.
 Adjacent, there is an elegant and spacious en suite bathroom.

-The uppermost floor’s eastern range is currently configured as a separate self-contained one-bedroom apartment, perfect for older children, long-term guests or staff.
+The uppermost floor’s eastern range is currently configured with a large bedroom, sitting room and bathroom, perfect for older children, guests or staff.
 The west range on this floor is used as a large additional living room but could also be used as a private study or overflow sleeping quarters.
 There are also several attic rooms for storage in the roof’s pitch.

 Exterior buildings and ancillary accommodation include the 16th-century former cooks’ house.
 The cottage is full of characterful features, including exposed wooden beams.
 It provides light-filled spacious accommodation over two storeys with internal accommodation extending to almost 1,900 sq ft.
 The ground floor has a sitting room, dining room and kitchen of the same design as the main house.
 This floor also benefits from an attractive garden room with a dual aspect and French doors that lead out to the gardens.
 On the second floor, there is an en suite bedroom and two further double bedrooms that share the main bathroom.
 A detached washhouse is positioned in the kitchen courtyard, with a laundry and utility room with additional storage.